Breeders season 3: Martin Freeman and Daisy Haggard return for dark parenting comedyJul 4 | 2 min read

 The Fast Show’s Paul Whitehouse and Charlie Higson: Favourite sketches, Caroline Aherne and why they won’t make a new series

-Paul Whitehouse and Charlie Higson look back at their favourite moments from the iconic sketch series as the cast reunite for a new Gold channel special.
+Paul Whitehouse and Charlie Higson look back at their favourite moments from the iconic sketch series as the cast reunite for a new special.

-Watch The Fast Show: Just A Load of Blooming Catchphrases on Gold with NOW TV
+Watch The Fast Show: Just A Load of Blooming Catchphrases on NOW with an Entertainment Membership

 Aren’t reunion shows brilliant!

-Celebrating its 25th birthday, The Fast Show is back with a reunion special on Gold that has a twist – all your favourite characters are coming back.
+To celebrate its 25th birthday, The Fast Show is back with a reunion special with a twist – all your favourite characters are coming back.

 Paul Whitehouse, Charlie Higson, Arabella Weir, John Thomson, Mark Williams and Simon Day are bringing back Swiss Toni, Billy Bleach, Rowley Birkin QC, Ted and Ralph and the ‘Suits You!’ men, as the classic characters look back at their finest moments.